Smooth Gowdy symmetric generalized Taub-NUT solutions: Geometric preliminaries

-Let us now consider a global smooth effective action of the group\footnote{This is the direct product of the group $U(1)$ with itself.} $U(1)\times U(1)$ with a second spatial Killing vector field $\eta$ commuting with $\xi$, under the same assumptions as before.
-We can\footnote{But this assumption leads to further restrictions on the possible choices of coordinate gauges for the initial value problem, see below.} suppose $\xi=\partial_{{\rho_1}}$ and $\eta=\partial_{{\rho_2}}$, since it can be shown that all smooth effective actions of $U(1)\times U(1)$ on $\Sth$ are equivalent in the sense that any other smooth effective action equals the previous action after possibly applying a diffeomorphism of \Sth into itself and an automorphism of $U(1)\times U(1)$ to itself \cite{chrusciel1990}.
-This group action degenerates, in the sense that the group orbits become $1$-dimensional, precisely at $\theta=0$ and at $\theta=\pi$.
-When $\theta=0$, the field $\partial_{\lambda_2}$ vanishes, while $\partial_{\lambda_1}$ vanishes at $\theta=\pi$.
-Note that the fields $\partial_{{\rho_1}}$ and $\partial_{{\rho_2}}$ never vanish, but both become parallel at $\theta=0$ and $\theta=\pi$.
-The action of the group $U(1)$ discussed in the previous section can be associated with the action of the subgroup $\{e\}\times U(1)$ of $U(1)\times U(1)$.
+Let us now consider the case of an additional smooth spacelike Killing vector field $\eta$ with closed orbits which commutes with $\xi$.
+We assume that $\xi$ and $\eta$ together generate a global smooth effective action of the direct product group $U(1)\times U(1)$.
+It can be shown that all smooth effective actions of $U(1)\times U(1)$ on $\Sth$ are equivalent in the sense that any other smooth effective action of $U(1)\times U(1)$ on $\Sth$ can be reduced to a canonical one by applying a diffeomorphism of \Sth into itself and an automorphism of $U(1)\times U(1)$ to itself \cite{Chrusciel:1990ti}.
+On any $H_t$, we can assume that the Euler coordinates above have been chosen so that $\eta=\partial_{{\rho_2}}$, in addition to our previous assumption that $\xi=\partial_{{\rho_1}}$.
+The assumption that $\xi$ and $\eta$ can be identified with these coordinate vector fields for \textit{all} $t$ is again a restriction on the coordinate gauge which we choose later.
+According to the definition of Euler coordinates, we see that the two Killing fields generate two families of ``conjugate circles'' in $\Sth$ which yield a foliation of a dense subset of $\Sth$ in terms of $2$-tori; this is related to the Clifford parallelism discussed in \cite{Berger:1987tga,Berger:1987voa}.
+Our symmetry action (and hence the foliation in terms of $2$-tori) degenerates, in the sense that the group orbits become $1$-dimensional, precisely at the ``poles'' $\theta=0$ and at $\theta=\pi$.
+When $\theta=0$, the vector $\partial_{\lambda_2}$ vanishes, while $\partial_{\lambda_1}$ vanishes at $\theta=\pi$.
+The vectors $\partial_{{\rho_1}}$ and $\partial_{{\rho_2}}$ on the other hand never vanish, but both become parallel at $\theta=0$ and $\theta=\pi$.